 Jorgenson probably traveled America's water routes, eventually making his way to the frontier Territory of Minnesota sometime in 1850-1851.
 In the summer of 1851 the U.S. Government negotiated the Treaties of Traverse des Sioux and Mendota with area Dakota Indian tribes.
 Sometime during late 1851 or early 1852, before the treaties were ratified by the U. S. Congress, Jorgenson sought out and claimed a large parcel of choice land on the north side of the Minnesota River at the junction of the Minnesota River, Carver Creek, and Spring Creek, a site situated some 32 miles upstream from St. Paul, Minnesota.
-Jorgenson there built a crude claim shanty, which he loosely called a hotel, and situated it very near the Minnesota River on First Street near Broadway, a Carver location and street today covered by a flood dike.
+Jorgenson there built a crude claim shanty house, which he loosely called a hotel, and situated it just above the Minnesota River bank on First Street near Broadway, a Carver location and street today covered by a flood dike.
 Jorgenson's claim has been variously called Gotteborg, Lukenborg, Luksenborg, and Fulton.
 Jorgenson's claim shanty was a 14' x 18' dirt-floored upright board and batten (or log) shanty "hotel" with four large windows.
-Said to have been called Hotel Luksenborg it was intended to augment his business of hauling logs, lumber, and supplies to and from St. Paul on a barge in the Minnesota River, and is said to have also served as his home and blacksmith shop.
-During early 1854 Norwergian immigrant Peter Kleven, one of the founders of nearby

-East Union, was employed in cutting logs on Jorgenson's claim, remaining on the claim alone while Jorgenson floated logs downstream on his barge.
+Said to have been called Hotel Luksenborg, it was intended to augment his business of hauling logs, lumber, and supplies to and from St. Paul on a barge in the Minnesota River, and is said to have also served as his home and blacksmith shop.
+During early 1854 an immigrant from Guldbrandsdal, Norway, Peter Kleven, one of the founders of nearby East Union, was employed in cutting logs on Jorgenson's claim, remaining on the claim alone while Jorgenson floated logs downstream on his barge.
 Jorgensons barge was described by early area settler Ole Paulson as an old, dirty, heavy, flat-bottomed boat, which could float downstream, but if not towed upstream by a steamboat, would have to be propelled with long poles.
-Jorgenson seems to have offered prospective settlers free lodging and transportation from St. Paul up the Minnesota River to virgin land in his claim area in return for them helping to propel his barge.
-It purportedly would take three long days of hard poling work against the current to reach Jorgenson's claim.
+Jorgenson seems to have offered prospective settlers free lodging and transportation from St. Paul up the Minnesota River to virgin land around his claim area in return for them helping to propel his barge.
+It purportedly would take three long days of hard poling work against the river current to reach Jorgenson's claim in the future Carver County.
+Among those Jorgenson transported to Carver County for land claims were some of its earliest homesteaders in the future East Union and Dahlgren Township area, including Peter Kleven, Nils Anderson, Ole Paulson, and Johannes Hult and his wife Katharina, and Hult's brothers Andrew and Peter Hult.

 In Feb.
-1854 former Minnestoa Territorial Alexander Ramsey and Levi Griffin visited Jorgenson's claim and decided to purchase the 415 acre tract on behalf of the investors of the Carver Land Company which consisted of Ramsey, Griffin, Charles D. Gilfillain, Joseph E. Fullerton, Joseph W. Hartwell, James K. Humphrey, and Matthew Groff.
+1854 former Minnestoa Territorial Alexander Ramsey, Levi Griffin, and Joseph Fullerton visited Jorgenson's claim and decided to purchase the 415 acre tract on behalf of the investors of the Carver Land Company which consisted of Ramsey, Griffin, Charles D. Gilfillain, Joseph E. Fullerton, Joseph W. Hartwell, James K. Humphrey, and Matthew Groff.
 This land purchase later became the town of Carver.
 In Oct.
-1854 Levi Griffin and his wife took up residence in Jorgenson's claim building while Griffin built a general store with a residence above.
-Levi Griffin later donated Jorgenson's shanty to the community, which was then used as the first private school building in Carver County, the first designated public shool building in Carver County, and the first schoolhouse for Minnesota School District #1.
-Evidence is strong that Jorgenson's old building survives, in whole or in part, in the Torrey Stable located at the rear of 201 Fourth Street East in Carver, the parcel of land to which it was moved around 1858-1860.
+1854 Levi Griffin and his wife took up residence in Jorgenson's claim shanty hotel building, while Griffin built a general store with a residence above.
+Levi Griffin later donated Jorgenson's shanty to the community, which was then used as the first private school building in Carver County, the first designated public shool building in Carver County, and the first designated schoolhouse for Minnesota School District #1.
+Evidence is strong that Jorgenson's old building survives, in whole or in part, in the stable located at 309 Oak Street in Carver, the parcel of land to which it was moved around 1858-1862.